apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs

 • You showed up more than you probably give yourself credit for.

-And remember: you’re allowed joy, rest, humour, connection, softness, strength… all of it.
+Remember: you’re allowed joy, rest, humour, connection, softness, strength… all of it.
+We’re all learning as we go.
+And that’s enough.

-HAPPY NEW YEAR BRO.
+HAPPY NEW YEAR, BRO.

 Sergio Alexander Norton